 Now, you will be in the storage options screen again.
 Scroll down until you see the “Only Upload” section.
 Set up the options (Over Wi-Fi and While charging) as per your choice.

 On the next screen, you can see the options to schedule recurring backups.
 You can turn off the recurring backups, or you can set up it as per your wish.

 If you wish, click on “Advanced Options” and set up the options available there.

 Click on “Back Up Now” at the bottom.

 That is all.
-The app will backup your text messages and store it on the Google Drive.
+The app will back up your text messages and store it on Google Drive.

-Keep in mind that backup file is a single file in XML format.
+Keep in mind that the backup file is a single file in XML format.

-To view backups, tap on Hamburger icon (three vertical lines) > View backups.
-Now, you can see your backups.
+To view backups, tap on three vertical lines > View backups.
+Now you can see your backups.
 Tap on the backup you prefer, and you can look at the conversations in that backup.
 Tap on the conversation you prefer, and you can see the messages in it.

 You can also see the backups in Google Drive.
 If you open it, you can see the backup in XML format.